Presburger arithmetic, rational generating functions, and quasi-polynomials: Primary background theorems

 Next, we would like to be able to perform substitutions on the variables in a rational generating function and still retain a rational generating function; particularly, we would like to substitute in 1's for several of the variables.

-\begin{theorem} Given a rational generating function $f(\vec x)$, then
+\begin{theorem} Given a rational generating function $f(\mathbf x)$, then

-with $\vec l_i\in\N^k$, is also a rational generating function, assuming the substituted values do not lie entirely in the poles of $f$.
-In particular, substituting in $x_i=\vec z^{\vec 0}=1$ yields a rational function, if $\vec 1$ is not a pole of $f$.
+with $\mathbf l_i\in\N^k$, is also a rational generating function, assuming the substituted values do not lie entirely in the poles of $f$.
+In particular, substituting in $x_i=\mathbf z^{\mathbf 0}=1$ yields a rational function, if $x_i=1$ is not entirely in the poles of $f$.

 Furthermore, for a fixed bound on the number of binomials in the denominator of $f$, there is a polynomial time algorithm to compute $g$ as a rational generating function. \end{theorem}